Coming Soon 👀 At the beginning of April, you’ll be

 In summary, god believers have historically disdained Epicurus due to his rejection of traditional notions of God, his emphasis on natural explanations, and his perceived implications for morality and faith.
 These criticisms have been echoed by various thinkers throughout history, contributing to Epicurus’ reputation as a philosopher whose ideas were at odds with religious orthodoxy.

-James -Baird about 1 month ago
+James -Baird 2 months ago

 Elyon, God’s father. who bequeathed Israel to God in Genesis.